 params matches the placeholder name we set while defining the route.

 :id in this case.

 routes/todos.js, we are going to update tasks.
 This one you can do without looking at the example below, review findByIdAndUpdate and give it a try!

 Is it working?
 Cool, you are done then!
 Is NOT working? take a look at the full repository.

 Connecting AngularJS with this endpoint.
-Checkout the third tutorial of this series.
+Check out the third tutorial in this series.